spotlightpa/poor-richard/content/news/2025-05-13-SPLSENATEWEED0525.md

 State Sen. Dan Laughlin (R., Erie), leader of the committee, supports legalizing marijuana but said Tuesday the state store approach would unfairly shut out the private sector and small businesses, and create serious logistical hurdles and legal challenges.

-“I made it pretty crystal clear that I do not believe that the state store model … has a path through the Senate,” Laughlin said during the committee hearing.
+“I made it pretty crystal clear that I do not believe that the state store model … has a path through the Senate,” Laughlin said during the hearing.

 The Law &amp; Justice Committee rejected the bill 7-3, with one Democrat voting no alongside all Republicans present.

+It’s unclear what’s next for the legal cannabis push in Pennsylvania.

+State House Majority Leader Matt Bradford (D., Montgomery) said Tuesday that he wants to see the GOP-led state Senate move a legalization bill.
+The top lawmakers in the upper chamber have remained largely <a href="https://www.spotlightpa.org/news/2025/02/marijuana-cannabis-recreational-legalization-pennsylvania-josh-shapiro-budget-gop-support/">noncommittal to legalization</a> as a general concept.

+“The House has obviously put down what its priorities are, what it wants to see in a final deal,” Bradford told reporters.
+“The next step is for the Senate, not just to show what it doesn&#39;t support, but what it has 26 votes for.”

 {{<embed/newsletter>}}